Here's our guide to the items you'll want to pack

 - Paper clips

-- Post-it notes or flag markers
+- Post-it notes

 - A4 ring binders

-- Paper/plastic wallets
+- Paper or plastic wallets

-- Student planner/diary
+- Student planner or diary

-- Driving licence (useful ID)
+- Driving licence

-- National Insurance number
+- National insurance number

 - NHS medical card

 - Details of your health insurance (for overseas students)